 Farm dairy requirements

 A farm dairy operator is a person, company, or organisation responsible for some or all of the activities at a farm dairy.
-This may be one person or multiple people or organisations.

 - farm dairy assessors

 - recognised farm dairy risk management programme (RMP) evaluators and verifiers

 - other people and organisations who have an interest in supporting dairy farmers in the production and harvesting of milk.

 Under the APA, all farm dairy operators must operate under a risk management programme (RMP).
 This covers the harvesting, filtering, cooling, and storage activities in the farm dairy.

 If you supply milk to a dairy company

 In most cases, the dairy company you supply milk to will be registered as the farm dairy RMP operator.
 If this is the case, they will provide you with a:

 - milk supply contract or terms and conditions of supply.